IDIL Tracks

 Details

-The IDIL DigiMove master's degree offers a comprehensive curriculum that fosters skills in the fusion of experimental research, human movement science and data science through a combination of courses and internships.
+The IDIL Digital and Movement Sciences for Health (DigiMove) master’s program offers a comprehensive curriculum that fosters expertise in the integration of experimental research, human movement sciences, and data science through a combination of courses and internships.

-The program focuses on three main areas: experimental research, including research ethics, measurement chain, statistical analysis, mathematical tools; human movement science, including biomechanics, sensory-motor control and learning, exercise physiology, psychology of physical activity; and data science, including time series analysis, system dynamics modeling, data visualization, artificial intelligence (machine learning), reproducible data science.
+This program is structured around three main areas: experimental research, including research ethics, measurement protocols, statistical analysis, mathematical tools, and human movement sciences, including biomechanics, sensorimotor control and learning, exercise physiology, the psychology of physical activity, and data science, including time series analysis, system dynamics modeling, data visualization, artificial intelligence (machine learning), and reproducible data science.

-Supported by a network of laboratories in the Montpellier region, students work closely with professors and research teams, tailoring their training to their individual goals.
+With the support of a network of laboratories in the Montpellier area, students work closely with professors and research teams, tailoring their education to their individual goals.

-To embark on this academic pathway, students must have a strong motivation for basic research and a good academic level in their bachelor's degree, preferably in kinesiology or computer science.
-Specializations in fields such as rehabilitation, exercise physiology, movement psychology, movement neuroscience, human-computer interfaces, data science, machine learning or software engineering are highly appreciated.
-Fluency in scientific English is a prerequisite, and autonomy and teamwork skills are essential.
+To pursue this academic track, students must have a strong interest in basic research and have demonstrated academic excellence during their undergraduate studies, preferably in kinesiology or computer science.
+Specializations in fields such as rehabilitation, exercise physiology, psychology of movement, neuroscience of movement, human-machine interfaces, data science, machine learning, or software engineering are highly valued.
+Proficiency in scientific English is a prerequisite, and the ability to work independently and as part of a team is essential.

-Graduates of this program acquire advanced skills to manage basic research or R&D projects in the field of information and motion sciences with healthcare applications.
-They have the possibility of becoming R&D engineers or pursuing a PhD, which can lead to research positions in the public or private sector.
+Graduates of this program acquire advanced skills to manage basic research or R&D projects in the field of information and motion sciences with applications in the healthcare sector.
+They have the opportunity to become R&D engineers or pursue a Ph.D., which can lead to research positions in the public or private sector.

 Contact